MoAlyousef/floui/README.md

 - Wrap more UIKit and AppKit controls.
 - Use proper layout constraints for the mainview to handle orientation changes.
 - Fix verical alignment of the Text element on OSX.
+- Remove NS cocoa stuff when catalyst becomes more usable on macOS.